remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/encryption-algorithms/block-ciphers/aes.md

 The key length can be one of the following (bits): **128**, **192** or **256**.

+AES is a bijective function — any data can encrypted, and any data can be decrypted.

 The ciphertext typically includes the initialisation vector and ciphertext itself.

 ~~~admonish example title="Ciphertext"